 "What?" inquired the heartbroken Kim.
 "Cindy?
 To your wife, Cindy?
 Your wife, Cindy?"

 Greg, taken aback, could only respond "Aw, Jesus ..." before Savage provided him with the now superfluous bit of information that his girlfriend was on the line.
 Greg fumbled for a bit as Kim questioned him about his wife, then finally tried the old "I was only kidding" dodge.

 It didn't work.
 A teary-eyed Kim called him a "dick" and hung up, and Greg did the same after informing Savage he was a "son of a bitch."

-Yes, this was the real thing and not a staged stunt, according to Andy Savage, now on the air with KNDD 107.7 in Seattle.
-It was an uncomfortable performance, both for the participants and for the audience.
-If you can overcome your squeamishness, listen for yourself through the link below.
+Real or not, it was an uncomfortable performance, both for the participants and for the audience.
+If you can overcome your squeamishness, listen for yourself through the link below: